NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/DakotaSampling.rst

 Polynomial Chaos Expansion (PCE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another response surface approximation scheme using surrogates is based on Polynomial Chaos Expansion (PCE) scheme.
+Another response surface approximation scheme using surrogates is based on Polynomial Chaos Expansion (PCE).
 For uncertainty propagation with Polynomial Chaos Expansion (PCE), :numref:`figPCE` shows the input panel for the PCE model, with input panels for training and sampling as well, similar to the input GPR panel.
 The first set of input parameters in the surrogate training data specify the dataset used for training the surrogate model, while the second set of input parameters in the surrogate sampling data relate to the dataset used for sampling the surrogate.
 Extreme care must be taken in specifying the parameters of the training dataset to results in an accurate response surface approximation.

 .. _figPCE: